 Bitterness: 55 IBU (style range: 40 - 70)

-3 oz Citra Hops (11.1%) - added to fermenter near end of fermentation, steeped 3-5 days
+3 oz Citra hops (11.1%) - added to fermenter near end of fermentation, steeped 3 days

-1 oz Columbus Hops (12.3%) - added to fermenter near end of fermentation, steeped 3-5 days
+1 oz Columbus hops (12.3%) - added to fermenter near end of fermentation, steeped 3 days

-2 oz Chinook Hops (11.4%) - added to fermenter near end of fermentation, steeped 3-5 days
+2 oz Chinook hops (11.4%) - added to fermenter near end of fermentation, steeped 3 days

-1 oz Amarillo Hops (8.2%) - added to fermenter near end of fermentation, steeped 3-5 days
+1 oz Amarillo hops (8.2%) - added to fermenter near end of fermentation, steeped 3 days

 *First wort hops are added to the boil kettle at the start of sparging (before the wort is boiled).
 For IBU calculations, first wort hopping is said to be similar to a 20 minute addition.

 **If you prefer to use liquid yeast, Wyeast 1056 American Ale or White Labs WLP001 California Ale are excellent choices as they are the same clean fermenting Chico strain as US-05.
-You'll need to use 6 packs/vials or make an appropriate starter.
+You'll need ~691 billion cells (6-7 fresh packs) or an equivalent starter.